SCAI-JHU/SCAI-JHU.github.io/index.md

 We are actively recruiting highly motivated students to join our lab.

-## Prospective PhD students
+### Prospective PhD students

 Due to the volume of messages, I cannot respond to individual inquiries.
 Please apply directly to the JHU Computer Science PhD program and mention my name as a prospective advisor.
 If your research interests closely align with our lab’s focus and you would like to discuss your application, please email me using the subject line that starts with [SCAI PHD APP].

-## Undergraduate and master’s students at JHU
+### Undergraduate and master’s students at JHU

-If you are an undergraduate or master’s student at JHU interested in working with me, please complete <a href="this application form"> https://forms.gle/3uCnneXPWDyaKbm4A</a>.
+If you are an undergraduate or master’s student at JHU interested in working with me, please complete <a href="https://forms.gle/3uCnneXPWDyaKbm4A">this application form</a>.
 We will reach out to you if we have a suitable project.

 {% include section.html %}